 Amazon.com is starting to roll out video advertising on its smartphone apps.
 Currently, nearly every search result yields a graphical ad unit at the top of the SERP.
 According to Bloomberg, video ads for relevant products will start to appear in those same positions.

-The report says that “Amazon has been beta testing the ads on Apple Inc.’s iOS platform for several months,” although I was not able to find one of these units after numerous product queries.
+The report says that “Amazon has been beta testing the ads on Apple Inc.’s iOS platform for several months,” but I was not able to find one of these units after numerous product queries.
 Amazon’s mobile app for Android will apparently be getting video ads later this year.
 Find out more about Amazon’s video ads at SearchEngine Land.

 Facebook ad revenue keeps rising, 3 million advertisers using Stories Ads